AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/index.md

 This section of the documentation walks you through additional setup steps that will allow you to contribute to OpenScPCA.

-This section assumes that you have already taken the following setup steps:
+This section assumes that you have already taken these setup steps:

 - Downloaded your [Git client of interest](../install-a-github-client.md)
     - If you are working on a Windows machine, you first need to install the [Windows Subsystem for Linux](STUB_LINK wsl instructions) before setting up Git.